Hasuzawa/Web-Memo/README.md

 - v1.0.0 2022-04-30 Published using Github pages.
 - v1.0.1 2022-04-30 Added tab select and keyboard listener for the Adder.
 Can now Hold Enter to create many memo at once.
 - v1.0.2 2022-04-30 Fixed routing issues.
 Added Esc to lose focus (blur) on add and delete.
+- v1.0.3 2022-04-30 Fixed HTML meta screenshot path and changed the png.